gitlabhq/gitlabhq/doc/api/README.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ce/issues/40385) in GitLab
 11.6.

 By default, impersonation is enabled.
-To disable impersonation, GitLab must be
+To disable impersonation:
-reconfigured:

 **For Omnibus installations**